Delegation of Authority - Meaning, Importance & Parameters

 Published by MBA Skool Team, Last Updated: June 26, 2022

 What is Delegation of Authority?

-Delegation of Authority is defined as a flow of work from a senior, who delegates command & authority, to a subordinate.
-Delegation of authority is done for better management of the total work with increased efficiency.
-Delegation means the process of dividing work among the reportees to take decisions but in delegation of authority, the power and authority to complete tasks also is given.
+Delegation of Authority is defined as a flow of work from a senior, who delegates command & authority, to a subordinate for better management of the total work with increased efficiency.
+Delegation means the process of dividing work among the reporting subordinates to take decisions but in delegation of authority, the power and authority to complete tasks also is given.

 Delegation is simply giving or allotting certain task or work to a subordinate.
 However, a manager can give his or her subordinate the power to make certain decisions also.
 This means the subordinates also have authority to make decisions on manager's behalf so that the work is done without burdening the manager or the personal who delegated the work.

 In delegation of authority, the power given to the subordinate is within the scope of the work assigned and not beyond it.

 The manager can still override the decision.
 This is an important concept as it helps in a smooth functioning of a company, motivates the subordinates to be bold and trains subordinates to take decisions.
 It also is a way to share responsibility at workplace and be more accountable.
 This makes delegation of authority an important practice in organizations these days.

 The parameters in the delegation of authority process are:

 Ownership is assumed by the person to whom the work is delegated.
 The work has to be completed at expected standards and timelines.
 If there are delays or issues with the work delivered then the ownership lies with the person who completed the work after getting it delegated from top.

 Responsibility is the onus on the delegated team to finish the task.
 The person is responsible for finishing the work which was assigned.
 Here the quality may or may not matter as responsibility is about completing the work.
 Ownership defines the quality parameters